elizabeth-poggie/elizabeth-poggie/_content/notes/11-user-interfaces.md

 ## Can they be nested?

-Yes !! any element can be both a `flex-container` and a `flex-item`.
+Yes !!
+Any element can be both a `flex-container` and a `flex-item`.
 In other words, for any flex-item, you can also put `display: flex` and then use flexbox to arrange that item's children:

 ```text
                container